pzivich/Delicatessen/docs/Optimization Advice.rst

 A warning
 -------------------

-Before ending this section, I want to emphasize that simply increasing ``tolerance`` is not really advised.
-While it may allow the optimization routine to succeed, it only allows the 'error' of the optimization to be greater.
+Before ending this section, I want to emphasize that simply increasing ``tolerance`` is not generally advised.
+While it may allow the optimization routine to succeed, it only allows the error of the optimization to be greater.
 Therefore, the optimization will stop 'further' away from the zero of the esitmating equation.
 Do **not** use this approach to getting ``delicatessen`` to succeed in the optimization unless you are absolutely sure that the new ``tolerance`` is within acceptable computational error tolerance for your problem.
-The default is ``1e-9``.
+The default tolerance is ``1e-9``.